uclaioes/baaec-emv/report.md

 This stratified random sample was designed such that there would be 500 distinct control group customers within each strata.
 These strata are defined as all of the unique pairwise combinations of the binary attributes listed above.
 Based upon the number of strata involved, this yielded a full control group sample of 8,000 customers.

 In order to synchronize the data requests which had to be separately submitted to SCE and SCG for this control group, data from the UCLA Energy Atlas database was used to separately identify customer account ID’s for the sampled customers relative to each utility.
-This is an important point to note for future such EM\&V analyses which seek to understand the effects of fuel-substitution programs in single-fuel IOU service territories.
+This is an important point to note for future such EM&V analyses which seek to understand the effects of fuel-substitution programs in single-fuel IOU service territories.
 Without access to such privileged data, the set of sampled homes would have otherwise had to be identified for the utilities using address strings \- which would likely have significantly complicated the process of retrieving the requested data.

 #### Southern California Edison (SCE) Customer Data {#southern-california-edison-(sce)-customer-data}